shan-zhang/autocompaste-html/README.md

 		- `granularity`: Level of granularity of the stimuli of the current trial. one of the three values **"sentence"**, **"phrase"**, or **"paragraph"**.
 Note that this value is only used to update the 			interface for displaying of the conditions.
 		- `data_file`: The path to a JSON file consisting of a data object.
 The format of the data object will be explained in detail later.
 		- `stimuli`: The stimuli for a trial.
 There is no checking done by `ACPToolkit.js` to ensure that the stimuli here is consistent with the `granularity` given above.
+		- `windows`: Number of windows opened
+    - `windows_to_open`: The windows to open in that particular trial

 	**Description:**